Aircraft canopy: Hinged rearwards (flip-rearward canopy)

+Variations

+Clamshell canopy

+A clamshell canopy uses a hinge on the rear of the cockpit, with some examples from the front or side.
+A more unusual example with two components with left and right sections requiring the pilot to enter the cockpit from the rear is found on the Payen PA-22 and Avro Arrow that used this method, the latter example for the use of ejection seats.

 Stealth canopy

 Have Glass is the code name for a series of RCS reduction measures for the F-16 fighter.
 Its primary aspect is the addition of an indium-tin-oxide layer to the gold tinted cockpit canopy, which is reflective to radar frequencies.
 An ordinary canopy would let radar signals straight through where they would strike the many edges and corners inside and bounce back strongly to the radar source; the reflective layer dissipates these signals instead.
 Overall, Have Glass reduces an F-16's RCS (radar-cross section) by 15 percent.
 The gold tint also reduces glare from the sun to improve visibility for the pilot.